 - 1 cup gluten-free bread crumbs

-- 1/4 cup Parmesan cheese or vegan Parmesan topping
+- ¼ cup Parmesan cheese or vegan Parmesan topping

 - 1 teaspoon ground paprika

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon pepper
+- ½ teaspoon pepper

 - 1 pound cod fillets

-- Pour the flour onto a plate, and set aside.
-Pour the coconut milk into a shallow dish, and set aside.
+- Add flour to a plate and set aside.
+Pour the coconut milk into a shallow dish and set aside.